CodeVoyager15/RunCraft/README.md

-# battlecode19
+# RunCraft

-Monorepo for Battlecode 2019 development.
+Monorepo for RunCraft development.

  - `/app`: Frontend dashboard and web IDE in React
  - `/api`: Backend API in Django Rest Framework